DoctorWkt/4bsd-uucp/README.md

 The tty lines are set as insecure in the 4.3BSD `/etc/ttys`, so they won't allow root logins.
 You can only login as root on the console, i.e. the place where you ran `vax780 system.ini`.
+You should probably do this in a *tmux* or *screen* session, so that you can get back to the 4.3BSD console easily.

 It is a good idea to add a non-root user so that you can telnet in on the TCP port: *only do this on localhost, as the telnet session is not encrypted*.
 If you add this non-root user to the group *wheel* (in `/etc/group`), then you can `su` and become root.